ZupIT/horusec-c4model/README.md

 - [c4builder](https://github.com/adrianvlupu/C4-Builder)
 - [graphviz](https://graphviz.org/download)

-For run this project you can run this command:
+For run this project you can choice `pt` or `en` folder and run this command:

 ```bash
     make run